ligato/docs/docs/developer-guide/kvscheduler.md

 - **Full resync:**
     - Re-reads intended configuration from NB.
-    - Refreshes the SB view via one or more `Retrieve` operations.
+    - Refreshes the SB view using one or more `Retrieve` operations.
     - Resolves inconsistencies using `Create`\\`Delete`\\`Update` operations.
 </br>
 </br>

 - **Upstream resync:**
     - Partial resync, similar to the full resync.
     - _DOES NOT_ refresh SB view, and assumes the SB view is up-to-date and/or not required in the resync.
-Upstream resync excludes the refresh because it could be easier to re-calculate the intended state rather than determine the minimal difference.
+Upstream resync excludes the SB refresh because it is easier to re-calculate the intended state, rather than determine the minimal difference.
 </br>
 </br>